 It’s crucial that the seats on these benches are occupied by fair, qualified, impartial judges who will protect the rights of all of us, not just the wealthy and powerful, and understand how their decisions will affect each of us.

 Now is the time to make sure these courts continue to protect our rights.
-In the 31 states that are holding State Supreme Court elections this year, voters can use their voice to directly determine who sits on the bench.
-Nine State Supreme Courts currently are one seat away from tipping their partisan balance, and many others have multiple seats up for election in 2020.
+In the 33 states that are holding state supreme court elections next year, voters can use their voice to directly determine who sits on the bench.
+It’s time to push forward or risk tumbling backward.

 Use your voice and your vote to protect our courts.